mallochio/Thermo/README.md

-# Creating machine learning models to predict heating for integrated processors.
+## Creating machine learning models for CFD and heat transfer problems.